 The top achievers in every field developed traits that directly influenced their success by being self-disciplined.

-They have self-control, and adhere to the principles they’ve identified to be beneficial to success, and avoiding the temptations that are detrimental to their progress.
+They have self-control, adhere to the principles they’ve identified to be beneficial to success, and avoid the temptations that are detrimental to their progress.

 They’ve changed their identity – successful people started off as regular people, but grew into the person who would be able to overcome the obstacles required to achieve a goal